veets639/TripleX/README.md

 # TripleX by NSFW API

 Welcome to the **TripleX** repository!
-This project provides tools for downloading videos from supported websites and processing them using utilities like scene detection, trimming, and frame analysis.
+This project provides tools for downloading videos from supported websites and processing them using utilities like scene detection, trimming, frame analysis, and dataset creation for model training.

 Reddit: https://www.reddit.com/r/NSFW_API
 Discord: https://discord.gg/bW4Bhkfk